 The Company uses the U.S. Dollar as the functional currency of its foreign operations.
-Gains and losses from remeasurement of foreign currency balances into U.S. Dollars are included in the Condensed Combined Statements of Earnings.
+Gains and losses from remeasurement of foreign currency balances into U.S. Dollars are included in the condensed consolidated statements of earnings.
 The aggregate net gains (losses) resulting from foreign currency transactions and remeasurement of foreign currency balances into U.S. Dollars were not material for any of the periods presented.